cagricevrim/neptune_final_project/readme.md

 I'll use Python to sort the sequence reads and generate libraries for individual cell transcriptomes.

-I will use the original DropSeq data generated presented in Macosko _et al_.
-2015 (http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63473)
+I will use the original DropSeq data generated presented in Macosko et al. 2015 (http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63473)

 ## Methods